abgomez/udp-file-transfer/stopWait/client/README.md

 * closeConnection

 #### Constraints:
-The client can only sends files of less than 10,000,000Mbytes
+The client can only sends files of less than 10,000,000 bytes

 ## Functions
 ### sendFirstMsg: